How to create an efficient waste management plan for your business

 Describe Your goal

-This step is really important because your mission statement is like a guiding star.
-It helps you know where you want your business to go.
-It answers questions like:
+Taking this step is super important because your mission statement acts like that friendly guide in a new city.
+It basically tells you where you want your business to head.
+It’s like having answers to questions such as:

-What do you want your business to achieve?
+• What amazing things do you want your business to accomplish?

 goals